soswav/bigrat/readme.md

 wanna host the bot?

-jsut clone the `bot.py` file and edit it to your needs, but first you need to config ur bot in the config.json file

-the bot will log the guilds it has been invited to by default, you can disable thhat! jsut remove the lines that log that stuff and youre done!
+go to https://soswav/bigrat then click "Code" then "download zip"!!!

 then run

 `python /path/to/file.py` and it turns on the bot

-(you will also need to download stuff with pip)
+(you will also need to download stuff with pip, it should be on the bot.py file)

-uh, here's a shortcut if you use linux: `cd ~/ && curl -O https://raw.githubusercontent.com/soswav/bigrat/main/bot.py && nano ~/bot.py`

 github.com/wascertified is the COWOWENR!!!
 PROPS TO EM'! also thanks really much dud!

 note: read the stuff with the "#" on the beginnig as they can be helpful if you're as clueless as me!

-this truely is the *silliest* thing ever